• There are no suggestions because the search field is empty.

 Map Workflows to Your Business Processes

-You should also make sure that there are specific groups within your team who can carry out each part of your workflow, and that they have the tools they need to execute that process in the way it is defined in the workflow.
+You should also make sure that there are specific groups within your team who can carry out each part of your workflow.
 Otherwise, you again run the risk of creating workflows that look great in Jira but are difficult to translate into action.

 Seek Input from Stakeholders